joacorapela/gcnuBridging2023/probability/lectures/2_foundations/notes/notes.md

 - do NOT present example 8.2 at this point, as it requires the concept of independence

+## 8.1.1 Assigning probabilities by conditioning

+- Rule 8.1

+- two examples that follow the previous rule:

+    - redo Example 7.9

+    - probability that it takes 10 or more cards before the first ace appears

+## 8.1.2 Independent events

+    - motivation of independence definition with conditional probabilities

+    - Definition 8.2

+    - Example 8.5
 * examples:

     - rock paper scissors game